Mary Theresa Ledóchowska: Foundress

 As the work expanded, Ledóchowska's vision took shape gradually.
 She began to recruit other women as "auxiliary missionaries", whom she organized in 1894 as the Sodality of St. Peter Claver for the African Missions and the Liberation of Slaves, an association of laywomen.
 She placed her work – publicizing the needs of the missions in Africa and raising funds for them – under the patronage of the Spanish Jesuit missionary, Peter Claver, who spent a lifetime in service to the enslaved African people brought to South America, which earned him the title of "Apostle to the Slaves"; he had recently been declared a saint.

 On April 29, 1894, Pope Leo XIII formally blessed the enterprise, approving the Sodality of St. Peter Claver as a Pious association of the faithful.
 Out of this society, the auxiliary missionaries developed into a religious congregation.
 On 8 September 1897, the Feast of the Nativity of Mary (but also the anniversary of Claver's death), she and her first companions made their final vows as Missionary Sisters of St. Peter Claver.
 They adapted Jesuit constitutions for their own use.

 The foundress traveled throughout Europe, addressing various conferences and international gatherings of Catholics to speak about the evils of slavery.
+Between 1891 and 1922, she gave at least 28 public lectures across Austria, Germany, France, Switzerland, Italy, and Poland to rally support and funds for the African missions.
 She became aware of the lack of printed resources available in African languages.
 Her publishing house began to produce books to answer this need, ranging from Bibles and dictionaries to hymnals.
 The number of sisters began to grow and the congregation began to open houses in Africa and around the world.

-Death and legacy
+Death

 Ledóchowska moved to Rome in order to run her congregation better from there.
 She developed tuberculosis but continued to serve the needs of the missions and her congregation.
 She died on July 6, 1922, in the congregation's motherhouse in Rome.

+Legacy

 Today, the Sisters of St. Peter Claver serve in 23 countries around the globe.
 The periodical Echo from Africa still appears regularly in several languages.
 The Archdioces of Salzburg awards an annual prize to students in honor of her.

 Veneration

 During her own lifetime, Ledóchowska had become known as the "Mother of the African missions".
 Immediately after she died, her sisters asked for notification of answered prayers and copies of correspondence from her.
 Her remains were exhumed and transferred to the chapel of the General Motherhouse in 1934.

 Ledóchowska's spiritual writings were approved by theologians on 20 November 1940, 2 August 1942, and 25 July 1952.
 Her cause was formally opened on 26 January 1945, granting her the title of Servant of God.
-Pope Paul VI beatified her on October 19, 1975, together with Arnold Janssen, Josef Freinademetz, and Eugène de Mazenod.
+She was beatified by Pope Paul VI on October 19, 1975, together with Arnold Janssen, Josef Freinademetz, and Eugène de Mazenod.
 Her feast day is 6 July.